sasunstepanyan777/typescript-di/README.md

 # Dependency Injection in TypeScript

-Basic DI implementation in TS, see [nehalist.io/dependency-injection-in-typescript/](https://nehalist.io/dependency-injection-in-typescript/).
+Basic DI implementation in TypeScript.
+Details in this [article](https://medium.com/@sasunstepanyan/typescript-decorators-dependency-injection-5c23fd692a6).